FabianWe/postfix/README.md

 This docker image installs postfix, dovecot and spamassassin and starts the with a default configuration that should be sound (no promises here).
 Its configuration follows roughly the wonderful [ISPmail guide for Debian Jessie](https://workaround.org/ispmail/jessie) but with some notable changes.

+Note that this image is not following the typical style that only one service should run in a container.
+I personally think that it's the best idea to bundle everything for the mailserver in one image.
+IMO postfix, dovecot and spamassassin belong together and should run together.

 * We don't use debian jessie but Ubuntu (currently 16.04)
 * For password encryption we use SHA-512 insteand of SHA-256
 * No installation of a database on this system, link a mqsql container (such as mariadb)